“We are committed to building a competent workforce by offering competency-based certification to public health practitioners.”

 - Renewal of certificate (every 3 years) - $125

-Please Note: Fees for out-of-state applicants will be double the fee for Illinois applicants.
+Please Note: Fees for out-of-state applicants are set at two times the fee for Illinois applicants (for each fee category).

 Recertification is required every three years with a minimum of 90 contact hours of continuing education (CE) credits.
 A contact hour is defined as 60 minutes of attendance.
 Evidence of CE credits must be submitted and approved by the Board.